-The Italian artist Evyrein is not a believer: not in the church, not in the oft-repeated phrase of the early pandemic, “andrà tutto bene” – everything will be fine.
+The artist Evyrein is not a believer: not in the church, not in the easy orthodoxy of the oft-repeated phrase of the early pandemic, “andrà tutto bene” – everything will be fine.
 But in early 2021, his mural of a rebel St. Anthony with a giant Pfizer syringe struck many in Padua as a declaration of faith in the vaccine.
 Was it?

 For most of us, the pandemic did not start with a close encounter with the virus.
 Instead, this new normal began when public life was suddenly snuffed out: streets emptied, squares and parks closed, shops and workplaces shuttered.
 But, even as life at street-level thinned, street artists in cities all over the world conjured up artworks that spoke to their fugitive publics about this strange pandemic moment.
 This is the first piece in a new series we are calling Pandemic Culture, in which we will profile some of the pictures and artists that have kept us company in our silent urban landscapes over the past 18 months.

 St. Anthony and his COVID-19 vaccine appeared suddenly, the way street art often does, on a nondescript wall in an area of Padua called Arcella one Friday in February.
 Italy was a year into its traumatic experience with the novel coronavirus, and a new wave of infection had sent portions of the country back into strict lockdown.

 The mural, a paste-up featuring a tattooed, tonsured, doe-eyed avatar of Padua’s patron saint with an infant Jesus on one hip and a giant hypodermic needle labelled “Pfizer” on the other, appeared to meet the moment with a flickering mixture of embittered humour and determined hopefulness.
 Ci vorrebbe un miracolo (It would take a miracle) was the title chosen by its artist, who goes by Evyrein, when he posted it online.